-Many PLC programmers in the industry have become comfortable using RLL for every PLC program they write, but often remain skeptical or even fearful of learning new techniques such as stage programming.
-While RLL is great at solving boolean logic relationships, it has disadvantages as well:

-- Large programs can become almost unmanageable, because of a lack of structure. - When a process gets stuck, it is difficult to find the rung where the error occurred. - Programs become difficult to modify later, because they do not intuitively resemble the application problem they are solving.
+- Many PLC programmers in the industry have become comfortable using RLL for every PLC program they write... but often remain skeptical or even fearful of learning new techniques such as stage programming.
+While RLL is great at solving boolean logic relationships, it has disadvantages as well: - Large programs can become almost unmanageable, because of a lack of structure. - In RLL, latches must be tediously created from self-latching relays. - When a process gets stuck, it is difficult to find the rung where the error occurred. - Programs become difficult to modify later, because they do not intuitively resemble the application problem they are solving.

-It's easy to see that these inefficiencies consume a lot

-of additional time, and time is money.
+It's easy to see that these inefficiencies consume a lot of additional time, and time is money.
 Stage programming overcomes these obstacles!
 We believe a few moments of studying the stage concept is one of the greatest investments in programming speed and efficiency a PLC programmer can make!

-So, we encourage you to study stage programming and add it to your toolbox of programming techniques.
+So, we encourage you to study stage programming and add it to your "toolbox" of programming techniques.
 This chapter is designed as a self-paced tutorial on stage programming.
 For best results:

-- Start at the beginning and do not skip over any sections. - Study each stage programming concept by working through each example.
+- Start at the beginning and do not skip over any sections. - Study each stage programing concept by working through each example.
 The examples build progressively on each other. - Read the Stage Questions and Answers at the end of the chapter for a quick review.